japila-books/spark-structured-streaming-internals/docs/Offset.md

 Used when:

-* `MicroBatchExecution` stream execution engine is requested to [construct the next streaming micro-batch](micro-batch-execution/MicroBatchExecution.md#constructNextBatch) and [run a streaming micro-batch](micro-batch-execution/MicroBatchExecution.md#runBatch) (with [MicroBatchReader](micro-batch-execution/MicroBatchReader.md) sources)
+* `MicroBatchExecution` stream execution engine is requested to [construct the next streaming micro-batch](micro-batch-execution/MicroBatchExecution.md#constructNextBatch) and [run a streaming micro-batch](micro-batch-execution/MicroBatchExecution.md#runBatch)
 * `OffsetSeq` is requested for the [textual representation](OffsetSeq.md#toString)
 * `OffsetSeqLog` is requested to [serialize metadata (write metadata in serialized format)](OffsetSeqLog.md#serialize)
 * `ProgressReporter` is requested to [record trigger offsets](monitoring/ProgressReporter.md#recordTriggerOffsets)